atlanhq/application-sdk/README.md

 # Python Application SDK

 Python Application SDK is a Python library for developing applications on the Atlan Platform and is a PaaS system that provides a set of tools and services to build, test and manage applications.
-The vision of this SDK is that it will be a single line initializer that can plug into any Python microservice application and provide all the necessary features required to run it on the Atlan Platform.
+The SDK also focuses on empowering developers to build applications that are scalable, secure, reliable and easy to maintain.

 ## Table of Contents